wamuseum/cmis-tools/README.md

 ### Command Line Usage

 USAGE:
     deploy-wamcmis [MODE] [OPTIONS]

 MODE:
     The mode sets the defaults for all of the options:

     providence         Deploy the software code for providence cmis-local-conf    Deploy the local configuration
     all                Deploy both providence and local configuration

     The "all" mode, which is the default, is a synonym for running the "providence" mode followed if successful by the "cmis-local-conf" mode.

 OPTIONS:
     Defaults shown here in (parentheses) are for the current mode (providence):

-        -p, --repo-path=PATH          Path to the local git repository (/data/github/providence)
-        -r, --remote=REMOTE           Remote repository to pull updates from (origin)
-        -b, --branch=BRANCH           Branch to check out before retrieving updates (develop)
-        -d, --deploy-path=PATH        Path containing deployment directories
-                                      (/data/cmis/collectiveaccess/providence)
-        -m, --media-path=PATH         Path to the media directory (/data/cmis/collectiveaccess/media)
-        -t, --tag-name=NAME           Name of the tag, this is used for the local subdir name and (optionally) to create a tag in the repo (defaults to current date) -x, --tag-prefix=PREFIX       Prefix to use before the tag name, this is used for tag name only (wamuseum_)
+    -p PATH    Path to the local git repository (/data/github/providence) -r REMOTE  Remote repository to pull updates from (origin) -b BRANCH  Branch to check out before retrieving updates (develop) -d PATH    Path containing deployment directories (/data/cmis/collectiveaccess/providence) -m PATH    Path to the media directory (/data/cmis/collectiveaccess/media) -i PATH    Path to the import directory (/data/cmis/collectiveaccess/import) -t NAME    Name of the tag, this is used for the local subdir name and (optionally) to create a tag in the repo (20140627114741) -x PREFIX  Prefix to use before the tag name, this is used for tag name only (wamuseum_)
-        -l, --symlink-name=NAME       Name of the symlink to create; this should match external configuration (current)
+    -l NAME    Name of the symlink to create; this should match external configuration (current)
-        -s, --restart-service=SERVICE Name of service to restart (php5-fpm) -P, --skip-repo-update        Don't pull latest changes from upstream repository (false)
-        -D, --skip-deploy             Don't deploy changes into "live" directories (false)
+    -s SERVICE Name of service to restart (php5-fpm) -P         Don't pull latest changes from upstream repository (false) -D         Don't deploy changes into "live" directories (false) -M         Don't create a link to external media path, use new directory under deployment path (false)
-        -M, --skip-media-link         Don't create a link to external media path, use new directory under deployment path (false) -T, --skip-tag                Don't create and push a tag (false) -S, --skip-restart-server     Don't restart any service (false) -h, --help                    Show this help text and quit
+    -I         Don't create a link to external import path, use new directory under deployment path (false)

-Notes:

-* Switches cannot be combined in standard *nix fashion, so `deploy-wamcmis -R -T` is valid, `deploy-wamcmis -RT` will not work.
-* An equal sign is always required for arguments with values, even for the short forms, so `deploy-wamcmis -c=/some/path` is valid, `deploy-wamcmis -c /some/path` is not.
+    -T         Don't create and push a tag (false)
+    -S         Don't restart any service (false)
+    -h         Show this help text and quit

 ### Reversing a Deployment